Green-Software-Foundation/data-center-location-carbon-tracker/README.md

 ## Input Data
 ### MOER Data from WattTime API
-One example to get MOER data in realtime is to use [WattTime API](https://www.watttime.org/api-documentation/#introduction) This repo provides a .net core library to retrieve MOER real-time, historical, and forecast data, given a region or a lat/lon.
+One example to get MOER data in realtime is to use [WattTime API](https://www.watttime.org/api-documentation/#introduction) This repo provides a .net core library to retrieve MOER real-time, historical, and forecast data, given a region or a pair of lat/lon.

 **Step 1.
 Register an account** `public async Task<string> Register(User user)`

-An example app can be found in **RegisterExample** folder.
+An example app can be found in [**RegisterExample**](RegisterExample) folder.

 **Step 2.
 Log in the account** `public async Task<string> Login(string username, string password)` A token (valid for 30 minutes) will be returned after logged in.